 Last night I was discussing a potential running injury with someone on our team (injury on her body, not on mine).
 She told me that the injury, and subsequent diagnosis were still in limbo, but she was continuing to run on it anyway.
-Then she told me that another runner told her that it was probably a good thing to continue training, because it will teach her to push through the pain, which is good practice for race day.
+Then she told me that another runner told her that it was probably a good thing to continue training, because running through pain will teach her to push through, which is good practice for race day.

 Woah.
 Back up (insert record scratching noise here).